New Jersey Institute of Technology: J. Robert and Barbara A. Hillier College of Architecture and Design (HCAD)

-The College of Architecture and Design houses the School of Architecture (SoA) and the School of Art and Design.
+The College of Architecture and Design houses the School of Architecture (SOA) and the School of Art and Design.
 The college offers undergraduate degrees in architecture, digital design, industrial design, and interior design as well as graduate degrees in architecture, infrastructure planning, and urban systems.
 HCAD is the only college at NJIT to have its own designated library.
-The library contains materials related to the majors offered in HCAD in the form of periodicals, reference materials, rare books, visual materials (i.e. architectural drawings, prints, postcards, maps, etc.), digital databases, and a materials library.
+The library contains materials related to the majors offered in HCAD in the form of periodicals, reference materials, rare books, visual materials, including architectural drawings, prints, postcards, and maps, digital databases, and a materials library.

 The college offers a pre-college summer program for high school students.

 Albert Dorman Honors College (ADHC)

 Ying Wu College of Computing Sciences (YWCC)

 The Computer Science department, part of the Ying Wu College of Computing Sciences, is the largest at NJIT, comprising more than one fifth of the student population.
 It is also the largest computer science department among all research universities in the New York metropolitan area.

 The department offers a full range of degree programs in computer science (BA/BS, MS and PhD), in addition to emerging interdisciplinary programs: Telecommunication (MS), Bioinformatics (BS/MS), and Computing and Business (BS/MS).
 The Bioinformatics degree is also available in a pre-med option.

 In December 2019, the school opened a satellite site in Jersey City that focuses on financial technology training for those working in the financial industry on Wall Street and in Jersey City.